uivlis/conditional-tokens/source/pm-scripts.md

 ```

 ## Resolve Markets
-pm-scripts it's also used to resolve the outcome of a market. for that end the steps are easy, let's set up the parameter `winningOutcome`:
+pm-scripts is also used to resolve the outcome of a market.
+For that the steps are easy, let's set up the parameter `winningOutcome`:
 ```javascript
 [
   {